xamarin/dev-days-labs/HandsOnLab/README.md

 ```
 The following code will be written INSIDE of this method:

-First is to check if we are already grabbind data:
+First is to check if we are already grabbing data:

 ```csharp
 async Task GetSpeakers()